Haditha massacre: Charges leveled

 On December 21, 2006, the U.S. military charged eight Marines in connection with the Haditha incident.
-Four of the eight, Frank Wuterich, Sanick P. Dela Cruz, James Donahue and Stephen Tatum, were accused of unpremeditated murder.
+Four of the eight (Wuterich, Sergeant Sanick P. Dela Cruz, Lance Corporal Justin Sharratt and Lance Corporal Stephen Tatum) were accused of unpremeditated murder.
 Tatum was further charged with negligent homicide and assault, while Dela Cruz was also charged with making a false statement.
-Squad leader Frank Wuterich was charged with 12 counts of unpremeditated murder against individuals and one count of the murder of six people "while engaged in an act inherently dangerous to others".
-The battalion commander, Jeffrey Chessani, was charged with one count of violating a lawful order and two counts of dereliction of duty.
-First Lieutenant Andrew Grayson was charged with obstruction of justice, dereliction of duty, and making a false statement, while Captain Randy Stone and Captain Lucas McConnell were charged with dereliction of duty.
+Wuterich was charged with 12 counts of unpremeditated murder against individuals and one count of the murder of six people "while engaged in an act inherently dangerous to others".
+The battalion commander, Chessani, was charged with one count of violating a lawful order and two counts of dereliction of duty.
+First Lieutenant Andrew Grayson was charged with obstruction of justice, dereliction of duty, and making a false statement.
+(He had been charged with deleting photos of the deceased Iraqis in order to obstruct the investigation.
+He had also been charged with failing to notify the Marine Corps administrative chain of command of his legal status when his term of service was expired and he was discharged from the Marine Corps.)
+Captain Randy Stone and McConnell were charged with dereliction of duty.
 Stone also faced an additional count of violating a lawful order.
-All charges against Stone were later dropped.

-Grayson was acquitted on all counts.

 Pre-trial hearings

-Testimony in an Article 32 investigation for Capt.
-Randy W. Stone, equivalent to a civilian grand jury proceeding, began on May 8, 2007.

-At the hearing, Marine Lt.
-William Kallop, the platoon commander who ordered Marines to "clear" four houses, testified that the rules of engagement were followed and that no mistakes had been made.
+Testimony in an Article 32 investigation for Stone, equivalent to a civilian grand jury proceeding, began on May 8, 2007.
+At the hearing, Kallop, the platoon commander who ordered Marines to "clear" four houses, testified that the rules of engagement were followed and that no mistakes had been made.
 He stated that a Marine on the scene had reported seeing a suspected insurgent in the vicinity.
 Kallop also believed that small arms fire was being directed from the first house attacked by the Marines.

-On May 9, Sergeant Sanick De la Cruz, who received immunity in return for testimony, testified that he watched Staff Sergeant Frank Wuterich shoot five Iraqis who were attempting to surrender.
-Cruz further testified that both he and Wuterich fired into the bodies of the five after they were dead, and that he had urinated on one of the dead Iraqis.
+On May 9, Dela Cruz, who received immunity in return for testimony, testified that he watched Wuterich shoot five Iraqis who were attempting to surrender.
+Dela Cruz further testified that both he and Wuterich fired into the bodies of the five after they were dead, and that he had urinated on one of the dead Iraqis.

 No weapons were found in the white taxi.

-The US military attempted to subpoena material from a 60 Minutes interview with Staff Sergeant Wuterich, specifically material where Wuterich admitted to ordering his men to "shoot first and ask questions later."
+The US military attempted to subpoena material from a 60 Minutes interview with Wuterich, specifically material where Wuterich admitted to ordering his men to "shoot first and ask questions later."
 The interview includes Wuterich insisting he perceived a threat from house 1, but saw no gun fire from that house and that he saw no insurgent enter that house.
 He suggests he saw the dead family in house 1 and proceeded to assault house 2 based on a guess that the gunman may have entered that house.
 The Marines knocked on the door of house 2 and when someone came to answer they fired through the door killing what they saw to be an unarmed man.
 They then assaulted the house and killed the family inside.
 Wuterich later said he believed there was probably no threat to begin with.